Emanuele-Saccoliti/VV-FX-Exotic-Pricer/README.md

 - The script prices exotic instruments, such as digital calls and puts, via finite differences on Vanna-Volga-adjusted vanilla prices, creating a foundation for extending the framework to other FX exotic options.

-- Provides smile and volatility surface visualization tools to inspect the implied volatility structure induced by the Vanna–Volga pricing adjustment.
+- Provides smile and volatility surface visualization plots to analyse the implied volatility structure induced by the Vanna–Volga pricing adjustment.